edemaine/coauthor/README.md

 document has not changed for 1 second.)

-* Two formats for rendering: HTML (sanitized) and Github-style Markdown, with proper execution of Mathjax for LaTeX math.
-(But there are some weird interactions between Markdown and Mathjax (\_) I need to resolve.)
+* Two formats for rendering: HTML (sanitized) and Github-style Markdown, with proper execution of MathJax for LaTeX math.
+Easy to add other formats.

 * Ace editor supports "regular" keybindings as well as Vim and (limited) Emacs style.
 (You may recall problem sessions where I needed to use Vim to